 From athlete’s foot to corns and calluses, when you have issues with the skin on your feet, it can lead to a wide range of health problems, including severe infections.
 Stop the problem before it starts: If you have a skin disease of the foot, contact the team of podiatrists at Alliance Foot & Ankle Specialists.
 With over 30 years of experience, these doctors can treat your skin issue and get your feet feeling great.
-If you live in or near Grapevine or Keller, Texas, call the office today or book your initial consultation online.
+If you live in or near Grapevine or Keller, Texas, call the office today.

 Because they spend the majority of their time in shoes and socks, your feet provide an environment that fungus and bacteria thrive in.
 And if you spend time barefoot, you risk cuts and scrapes on the soles of your feet, which provide openings for these same bacteria and fungi.